When was the last time you conducted a face-to-face clinical trial site training for anyone? More importantly, when do you think you will do it again?

 Tip #4: Do NOT take all the work on yourself.

 No, you don’t need a team to do this.
 You can encourage curiosity by adding additional, optional resources to your curriculum.
-It’s likely you’ve used some in creating your content already – so share what you already pulled!
+It’s likely you’ve used some in creating your clinical trial site training content already – so share what you already pulled!

 Has there been a trial similar to this one that may have published results?
 Are there documents from Phase I or II that could be valuable?